Exploring Well-Being in Graduate Education: A Rackham Symposium

 Rackham Amphitheater

 Alexis Redding is a developmental psychologist at the Harvard Graduate School of Education, where she is the faculty co-chair of Higher Education.
 In 2022, she designed and launched the Mental Health in Higher Education: A Theory-to-Practice Approach for Student Well-Being professional education program for student affairs administrators and higher education leaders.
+She has also edited the upcoming Mental Health in College: What Research Tells Us About Supporting Students, available in April 2026.

 Redding is a leading expert on the experience of young adults navigating college and career transitions.
 She is the editor of the forthcoming book Mental Health in College: What Research Tells Us About Supporting Students (Harvard Education Press) and the co-author of The End of Adolescence: The Lost Art of Delaying Adulthood (Harvard University Press), which uses a lost archive of student interviews to examine the college experience over the past 50 years.